bernardjamili54-lang/my-personal-profile-webpage/README.md

         I always try to improve my coding skills because I want to become a About Me

 Hi!
-My name is bernardo jamili c.
-I am a Grade 11 ICT student who is passionate about technology and programming.
+My name is Bernardo Jamili C. I am a Grade 11 ICT student who is passionate about technology and programming.
 I enjoy learning new coding skills and improving my knowledge of web development.
 My goal is to become a successful software developer in the future.
     </p>
     <h2>My Hobbies and Interests</h2>
     <p>